nativestranger/special_sauce/README.md

 ## How Browser Capabilities are set.

-When calling `SpecialSauce::Watir.browser` or `SpecialSauce::Capybara.browser` without any arguments, `special_sauce` will use environment to determine browser capabilities.
+When calling `SpecialSauce::Watir.browser` or `SpecialSauce::Capybara.setup_session` without any arguments, `special_sauce` will use env vars to determine browser capabilities.

 You may set these explicitly [or rely on the Sauce OnDemand Plugin](docs/JENKINS_PLUGIN_ENV.md) to set them for you.